Mahmoud-Elsheikh/docs.hwtech.club/content/general/opensource_standards.md

 weight = 5
 +++

-All projects at HWTechClub is *required* to be **open source** (excluding projects that are university related to comply with academic standards and requirements.)
+All projects at HWTechClub are *required* to be **open source** (excluding projects that are university related to comply with academic standards and requirements.)

-Choose appropriate license from [choosealicense.com](https://choosealicense.com/).
+Choose an appropriate license from [choosealicense.com](https://choosealicense.com/).
 The *default recommended license* is [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).

 {{% notice info %}}
 If in doubt regarding which license is appropriate for project, please contact the [Club President]({{%relref "echelon_members.md" %}}).
 {{% /notice %}}